Doctoral Prize Fellow at the Department of Mathematical Sciences at Loughborough University

 Integrable systems

-- Variational principles for continuous and discrete integrable systems: pluri-Lagrangian or Lagrangian multiform theory
+- Variational principles for integrable systems: Lagrangian multiform theory / pluri-Lagrangian systems.

 Geometric numerical integration